 How Does Dual-Band Router Work?

-You have now got your answer to “does dual-band router switch automatically?”
+You have now got your answer to “Does dual-band router switch automatically?”
 In this section, we will explain how dual-band Wi-Fi works.
-As we already know, these routers support both bands; however, the device you are using automatically chooses which band to use.
+As we already know, these routers support both bands; however, your device automatically chooses which band to use.